Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 Management of the NSTEACS is a little bit more complicated than management of STEMIs.
 It can help to remember the aims of treatment.

 Unstable angina and the NSTEMI are considered a continuum and both are treated under the overarching term that is NSTEACS.
 The chosen treatment regimen depends on an initial risk assessment.
-Patients with confirmed NSTEACS are classified as having either a very high, high, or intermediate acute risk of a recurrent cardiovascular event and mortality.
+Patients with confirmed NSTEACS are classified as having either a very high, high, or intermediate or low acute risk of a recurrent cardiovascular event and mortality.
+NHF ACS Guidelines or eTG guidelines can be followed to guide management of NSTEACs.
+See below for the algorithms to stratify NSTEACs as very high-, high-, intermediate-risk or low risk.

 Specifically, this risk assessment determines when a patient with confirmed NSTEACS should undergo invasive management with PCI or CABG.
 Remember that fibrinolytic therapy is NEVER used to treat NSTEACS.